Logo Futurismo

 Origin of the Caloura Convent

 At the beginning of the 16th century, two devout women from Vila Franca do Campo chose this region to live in seclusion and devotion to Christ.
-To this end, accompanied by the 5th Captain Donatory of São Miguel and a town council representative, they went to Rome to ask Pope Paul III for a papal bull to found a monastery.
+To this end, accompanied by the 5th Captain Donatory of São Miguel and a town council representative, they traveled to Rome to request a papal bull from Pope Paul III to establish a monastery.

 The Pope granted their request and presented the devotees with an image of the Senhor Santo Cristo dos Milagres.
 This image became the most significant in the archipelago, giving rise to the Feast of the Senhor Santo Cristo dos Milagres, the second-largest religious event in the country.

-Due to its location by the sea, the congregation, and the image offered by Pope Paul II were transferred to the Convent of Nossa Senhora da Esperança in Ponta Delgada, where they are today.
+Due to its location by the sea, the congregation and the image, which Pope Paul II blessed, were transferred to the Convent of Nossa Senhora da Esperança in Ponta Delgada, where they remain today.

 Explore the Nossa Senhora da Conceição de Caloura Battery

 The Nossa Senhora da Conceição de Caloura Battery, also known as Nossa Senhora da Conceição Fort, Caloura Convent Fort, or simply Caloura Fort, is located in the village of Caloura in Vale de Cabaços.
-Although it has been referred to numerous times as a fort, this site cannot technically be classified as such since it has an open structure and a unique battery characteristic.
+Although it has been referred to numerous times as a fort, this site cannot be technically classified as such, as it has an open structure and a unique battery characteristic.

 This fortification was designed to defend the Port of Caloura and the Convent of Nossa Senhora da Conceição de Caloura from frequent pirate and privateer attacks.
 It was built in the mid-16th century at the behest of Manuel de Sousa Correia, the son of the Captain Major of Ribeira Grande.